department-of-veterans-affairs/vets-website/content/pages/health-care/index.md

       title: <b>National Center for PTSD</b>
       description: Learn how to recognize and manage PTSD symptoms, and listen to Veterans share their stories.
 contact:
-  - heading: Call us for help getting health benefits or services
+  - heading: Call us for help with accessing health benefits or services
     links:
     - url: 1-877-222-VETS (8387)
       title: <b>General Questions about Health Care Benefits</b>